tzmughal/tzmughal.github.io/_portfolio/Project-1.md

 **Institution**: Associated with Allama Iqbal Open University

 #### Project Overview:
-This project leverages **machine learning** and **computer vision** to develop a CNN-based model for personal identification and attribute detection from hand images.
+This project leverages **machine learning** and **computer vision** to develop a CNN-based model for person identification and attribute detection from hand images.

 #### Key Features:
-- Developed a **Convolutional Neural Network (CNN)** model for detecting personal attributes and identifying individuals using hand images.
+- Developed a **Convolutional Neural Network (CNN)** model for detecting person attributes and identifying individuals using hand images.
 - Implemented detection models for various attributes, including:
   - Accessories (e.g., rings)
   - Age and gender